TheoGachet/robot_antarctica/README.md

 # robot_antarctica
-development of a robot in Antarctica used to gather scientific data about the harsh environment
+development of a robot in Antarctica in order to gather scientific data about the harsh environment